benbraide/inlinejs-socket-server/README.md

-# inlinejs-socket-server
+# inlinejs-database
-Socket.io wrapper for the InlineJS reactive framework
+Socket.io wrapper for the InlineJS JavaScript framework